EvaMH-jpg/ArchiveProject1-master/README.md

 # <a name="RESEARCH"></a> 2.
-RESEARCH - "How to archive humans rights/ children's rights in an everchanging globalized world?"
+RESEARCH - "How to archive human rights/ children's rights in an everchanging globalized world?"

 In my research I included more sources than only the Molo Songololo Magazine.
-I am very interested in human rights in general and different happenings regarding this topic around the world and in different time periods.
-Therefore I gathered different contents and sources regarding this topic–leading to experiments with this content.
+I am very interested in human rights in general and different happenings regarding this topic around the world, in different time periods.
+Therefore I gathered a variety of contents and sources regarding this topic–leading to experiments within this range.

 ## <a name="Molo-Songololo"></a> 1.
 Molo Songololo